Skip to content

 • Glide with the fluidity of carbon masts, without exceeding your budget.

-• Combine our SROKA carbon masts, fins and stabilizers according to your wishes.
+• Combine our carbon masts, wings, and SROKA stabilizers as you wish.

-• Benefit from an enhanced profile for optimal performance, adapted to all levels of practice.
+• Benefit from an improved profile for optimal performance, suitable for all skill levels."

 Elite Carbon Fuselage: The Excellence of Carbon Performance

-However, if you're a seasoned snowboarder seeking maximum performance, intense sensations, and lightweight feel, our Elite Carbon fuselage is the ideal choice.
-Boasting top-of-the-line quality (constructed from 100% high-modulus carbon fiber for the Elite range), it's designed for experienced riders who demand exceptional responsiveness and maneuverability.
+However, if you are a seasoned glide enthusiast, seeking maximum performance, intense sensations, and lightness, our Elite Carbon fuselage is the ideal choice.
+Featuring high-end quality (built with 100% high modulus for the Elite range), it is designed for experienced riders who demand exceptional responsiveness and maneuverability.

-The Elite Carbon fuselage, compatible with our carbon masts as well as all our SROKA wings and stabilizers, is distinguished by its rigidity and lightness , which reduces inertia during movement.
-Offering an unparalleled gliding experience, it weighs only 700 grams, making it a lightweight and dynamic option.
+The Elite Carbon fuselage, compatible with our carbon masts as well as all our SROKA wings and stabilizers, stands out for its rigidity and lightness, which reduces inertia in movements.
+Offering an unprecedented glide experience, it weighs only 700 grams, making it a lightweight and dynamic option.

 Choosing the Elite Carbon fuselage means opting for:

-• Top performance thanks to the responsiveness and maneuverability offered by carbon.
+• Peak performance thanks to the responsiveness and maneuverability offered by carbon.

-• A lighter and more rigid construction for exceptional gliding sensations.
+• A lighter and stiffer construction for exceptional glide sensations.

-• Full compatibility with our SROKA carbon masts, fins and stabilizers.
+• Full compatibility with our carbon masts, wings, and SROKA stabilizers.

-Ultimately, whether you choose the aluminum fuselage for its value for money or the Elite Carbon fuselage for its performance, you benefit in both cases from the same exceptional gliding sensation.
+Ultimately, whether you choose the aluminum fuselage for its value for money or the Elite Carbon fuselage for its performance, you benefit from the same exceptional gliding sensation in both cases.

-Make your choice according to your needs, your level of practice and your desires, and make the most of your skiing experience with SROKA.
+Make your choice according to your needs, your skill level and your desires, and make the most of your gliding experience with SROKA.

-The shape of a front wing is characterized by its length (wingspan), its chord (the distance between the leading and trailing edges), its thickness, and its airfoil.
-The ratio of the wingspan to the chord gives a measurement called the aspect ratio.
+The shape of a front wing is characterized by its length (span), its chord (the distance between the leading edge and the trailing edge), its thickness, and its profile.
+The ratio of the span to the chord gives a measurement called aspect ratio.
+(At SROKA, we call this range HA for High Aspect ratio).

-Generally speaking, the higher the aspect ratio, the larger the wingspan and the shorter the chord.
-At SROKA, this range is called HA (High Aspect Ratio).
-Conversely, the larger the chord, the smaller the wingspan and the lower the aspect ratio.
+Generally, the higher the aspect ratio, the larger the wing's span and the smaller its chord.
+Conversely, the more generous the chord and the less important the span, the lower the aspect ratio.

-A distinction must be made between low aspect ratio and medium aspect ratio foils.
-The aspect ratio influences the foil's turning radius, its ease of early takeoff, its control in strong winds, and its glide performance.
+It is necessary to distinguish between low aspect ratio and medium aspect ratio.
+The aspect ratio influences the foil's turning radius, its ease of early take-off, its control in strong winds, and its gliding ability.

-At SROKA, we haven't developed any wings with a low aspect ratio.
-All our entry-level models have an AR.6 aspect ratio, which is a medium aspect ratio.
+At SROKA, we have not developed a wing with a low Aspect Ratio.
+All our beginner ranges have an aspect ratio AR.6, which is a medium aspect ratio.

-Its moderate wingspan provides good glide, excellent performance, maneuverability in the surf, and ease of use for beginners.
+Its moderate span provides good glide, with excellent performance, maneuverability in surfing, and ease for beginners.
 It's the perfect compromise for easy progression.

-The Control range also features a medium aspect ratio, but with faster profiles and thinner profiles, guaranteeing increased speed, glide, and foil responsiveness.
-This range is designed for those who want an easy-to-control foil at any speed.
-It's the perfect range for waves, freeriding, or anyone not seeking absolute top speed.
+The Control range also has a medium aspect ratio, but with faster profiles and thinner thicknesses, which will guarantee more speed, glide, and foil reactivity.
+This range is for people who want an easy-to-control foil at all speeds.
+It is the perfect range for waves, freeride, or anyone not seeking absolute top speed.

 It's the perfect balance between maneuverability, control, and speed.

 The HA range is defined by a high aspect ratio.
 The aspect ratio varies depending on the wing size.
-The 2000HA has a rear aspect ratio of 9.8, allowing you to glide with minimal effort, while the 670 cm² has a rear aspect ratio of 7.3 to reduce drag and accelerate more quickly.
+The 2000HA will have an AR of 9.8, allowing you to glide with minimal effort, and the 670 cm² will have an AR of 7.3 to reduce drag and accelerate more strongly.

-The smaller the sizes you go down, the more efficient and faster the front wings will be, while maintaining exceptional stability and accessibility.
+The smaller the sizes you go down to, the more powerful the front wings will be and the faster they will go, while maintaining exceptional stability and accessibility.

-The stabilizer, also called the rear wing, is a key element for stabilizing the foil.
+The stabilizer, also called the rear winglet, is a key element for stabilizing the foil.
 The larger the stabilizer, the more stable the foil will be, but this also means there will be more drag and therefore you will go slower.
-Conversely, a smaller stabilizer will stabilize the whole system less but will offer much more glide, because less drag will also allow you to go faster.
-At Sroka, there are four types of stabilizers available: the 300cm², the easiest in the range, perfect for beginners or riders with large front wings; the 290 HA, which will provide more stability, especially when pumping, but will be less user-friendly for beginners; the 240cm², a compromise between stability and speed, adaptable to all front wings, ideal for light wind and for those looking for comfort and speed while riding; and the 180 cm², a speed weapon, with its ultra-thin profile, will allow you to exceed your speed limits.
+On the other hand, a smaller stabilizer will stabilize the setup less but will offer much more glide, as there will be less drag and it can also allow you to go faster.
+At Sroka, there are four types of stabilizers available: the 300cm², the easiest in the range, perfect for beginners or riders with large front wings; the 290 HA which will provide more stability especially in pumping but will be less easy for beginners to use; the 240 cm², a compromise between stability and speed, adaptable with all front wings, ideal for light wind and for people seeking comfort and speed in navigation; and the 180 cm², a speed weapon, with its ultra-thin profile, it will allow you to exceed your speed limits.

-We offer a limited range of stabilizers because it's important to remember that using shims (to change the stabilizer angle) allows you to fine-tune it to your sailing style and body size.
-This also reduces the number of stabilizers needed, thus meeting everyone's needs.
+We have a small range of stabilizers because it is important to remember that using adjustment shims (to change the stabilizer angle) will allow you to adapt it even better to your riding style and your size.
+This also reduces the number of stabilizers needed and thus meets all needs.
 For more information on adjusting stabilizers with angle shims, you can click on this link.

 We also have a range of aluminum foils.
 All our front wings are compatible with both ranges.

-The choice between a carbon or aluminum foil will be determined by price and performance level.
-An aluminum mast will be thicker and generate more drag, but will be very rigid.
-A carbon mast from the Elite range will be 30% thinner, resulting in 30% less drag.
-It will offer slightly more maneuverability, more speed, and better glide.
-It's a high-performance mast that will allow you to reach speeds of up to 30 knots.
+The choice between a carbon foil and an aluminum foil will be determined by the price and performance level.
+An aluminum mast will be thicker and create more drag but will be very stiff.
+A carbon mast from the Elite range will be 30% thinner, so there will be 30% less drag.
+It will provide a bit more maneuverability, more speed, and more glide.
+It is a high-performance mast that will allow you to reach speeds of 30 knots.

 For more information on the difference between the two ranges, please refer to this article.